abenabde2705/abenabde2705/README.md

 # Hi there! 👋

-I'm Amrou Ben Abdessalem, a 20-year-old L3 Computer Science student at the University of La Rochelle.
+I'm Amrou Ben Abdessalem, a 21-year-old Computer Science student.
 I'm passionate about web development and currently I am seeking an apprenticeship opportunity for September 2024, as I am a future Fullstack development student at myDigitalSchool Paris.

 ## 🚀 About Me